-There have been considerable amounts of correspondence with the owner and her Legal representative attempting to seek an acceptable resolution to this situation.
-However, the situation has not been resolved and the dwelling, boundary wall and parking area remain unacceptable.
-Your Officers are therefore seeking authority to take appropriate action.
+There have been considerable amounts of correspondence with the owner and her legal representative in an attempt to seek an acceptable resolution to this situation.
+However, the situation has not been resolved and the dwelling, boundary treatments and parking area remain unauthorised.
+Your officers are therefore seeking authority to take appropriate action.